GERMAN MODERN PHILOSOPHY

 VENEZIA

-The course - entitled "Nietzsche's Philosophy (1869 - 1876)" - fits in organically with the didactic offer of the German course of the LLEAP Master's degree programme (see above, "Teaching details"), but can be taken by all interested students who read German and are able to follow the lectures in German.
+The course - entitled "Nietzsche's last Philosophy" - fits in organically with the didactic offer of the German course of the LLEAP Master's degree programme (see above, "Teaching details"), but can be taken by all interested students who read German and are able to follow the lectures in German.

 The teaching is linked to the course "DEUTSCHE SPRACHE - LITERARISCHE ÜBERSETZUNG" (LM0052) and, to the same extent, to the teachings of "NEUERE DEUTSCHE LITERATUR 1 MOD.
 1" (LMD022), "NEUERE DEUTSCHE LITERATUR 1 MOD.
 2" (LMD032) and "NEUERE DEUTSCHE LITERATUR 2" (LMD042), the content and methodological discourse of which it aims to continue.
 It also coordinates closely with the teaching of "DEUTSCHE KULTURGESCHICHTE MOD.1" (LMD010) and "DEUTSCHE KULTURGESCHICHTE MOD.
 2" (LMD020), with which it interacts in order to offer students an articulate discourse on the canon of German and Austrian literature/culture between the 19th and 20th centuries.